Why Mobile Coupons and Promotion Text Messages are Good Business

-For many retailers, mobile coupons are good business.
-Consumers routinely search for them, your competitors use them, and they really do drive traffic to stores.
+For many retailers, mobile coupons and promotion text messages are good business.
+Consumers routinely search for mobile coupons, and are also more responsive than ever to promotion text messages.
 As the mobile phone is quickly becoming the hub of engagement, delivering offers to a consumer’s mobile device only makes sense.
-For retailers ready to take the next step, following are 10 reasons why mobile coupons work.
+For retailers ready to take the next step, following are 10 reasons why mobile coupons and promotion text messages work.

 #1.
 Consistent Consumer Experience.

 Since consumers are not wed to a particular channel, they should have the option to view and redeem their mobile coupons in the channel of their choosing (SMS, retailer’s app, Passbook, mobile web, email, etc.).
-The key to a consistent experience is ensuring the mobile offer looks the same, behaves the same, and expires in all the channels a consumer has chosen to view it.
+The key to a consistent experience is ensuring that mobile coupons look the same, behaves the same, and expires in all the channels a consumer has chosen to view it – whether it’s a link in a promotion text message, or on a mobile website.

-Unlike paper coupons (obtained from a free standing insert, or printed from an email or internet coupon portal), mobile coupons can be deployed ensuring they are redeemed only once.
-Even if the consumer deletes the coupon from their mobile device, they will receive the original coupon when attempting to retrieve it a second time.
-The key to one-time-use mobile coupons is the underlying security model.
+Unlike paper coupons (obtained from a free standing insert, or printed from an email or internet coupon portal), single-use coupons can be deployed ensuring they are redeemed only once.
+Even if the consumer deletes the mobile coupon from their mobile device, they will receive the original coupon when attempting to retrieve it a second time.
+The key to single-use mobile coupons is the underlying security model.

 #3.
 High Redemption Rates.

-It is widely recognized that mobile coupon redemption rates are significantly higher than paper coupons.
-On average, CodeBroker retail customers experience redemption rates between 3-10% for promotions delivered via an SMS subscription list and between 30-50% for on-demand promotions.
+It is widely recognized that mobile coupons redemption redeem at significantly higher numbers than paper coupons.
+On average, CodeBroker retail customers experience mobile coupons redemption rates between 3-10% for mobile coupons delivered via promotion text messages, and between 30-50% for on-demand promotions.
 Redemption rates for coupons obtained from a free standing insert are between .5 and 2%.

 #4.
 Simultaneous Expiration.

-As noted in Consistent Consumer Experience, a mobile coupon should behave the same in all channels.
-This includes expiring the offer in all of the channels the consumer viewed the coupon – SMS, retailer’s app, Passbook, mobile web, email, etc. Simultaneous expiration frees the retailer to deliver high value mobile coupons knowing it can be redeemed only once.
+As noted in Consistent Consumer Experience, mobile coupons should behave the same in all channels.
+This includes expiring the offer in all of the channels the consumer viewed the coupon via promotion text mesages, retailer’s app, Passbook, mobile web, email, etc. Simultaneous expiration frees the retailer to deliver high value mobile coupons knowing it can be redeemed only once.

 Following recognition of the coupon code by the POS system, the mobile coupon is marked-as-redeemed.
-Essentially, the offer has been “collected” at the time of purchase and is no longer available for use.
-Marking a coupon as redeemed informs the consumer that the mobile offer cannot be re-presented at check-out creating an improved experience.
+Essentially, the mobile coupon has been “collected” at the time of purchase and is no longer available for use.
+Marking mobile coupons as redeemed informs the consumer that the mobile coupon cannot be re-presented at check-out creating an improved experience.

 #6.
 Purchase Funnel Visibility.

-Retailers are able to track who received a mobile offer, who viewed it, and which consumer redeemed a mobile coupon.
+Retailers are able to track who received mobile coupons, who viewed them, and which consumers redeemed mobile coupons.
 A comprehensive picture of each campaign provides the retailer with insight into the entire purchase funnel.
-This valuable information can be used to measure the success of a campaign as well as better target future offers.
+This valuable information can be used to measure the success of a mobile coupon marketing campaign as well as better target future offers.

 #7.
 Eliminate Fraud.